 Claire Sparksman, 46, from London has three children Siena and Raffy, two and Angelina, 11.
-She is an ex TV advertising executive, who currently works as a play leader and is also doing the Digital Mums course.
+She is an ex TV advertising executive, who worked as a play leader whilst doing the Digital Mums course.
 If anyone knows about time management it’s her.
 She is proof that toddlers and retraining can mix!

 Claire shares her top tips for doing the work/family/studying juggle.